-108. Since Finland has a separate system of administrative jurisdiction, the qualification of the Supreme Court, the Courts of Appeal and the District Courts as "general courts of law" could be reviewed; their jurisdiction is limited to civil (and commercial) and criminal law cases.
+108. Since Finland has a separate system of administrative jurisdiction, the issue could be raised whether the Supreme Court, the Courts of Appeal and the District Courts should be called "general courts of law", as their jurisdiction is limited to civil (and commercial) and criminal law cases.